 Meanwhile, Captain Picard (Patrick Stewart) and Chief Engineer Geordi LaForge (LeVar Burton) try to figure out exactly what happened to the Vico to cause the horrific damage.
 Their investigation brings in discussion of the Breen race which is talked about in the same vein as the Romulans and Klingons were previously, although they haven’t been seen until this point, although they’ve been mentioned several times.

-As time goes on, Timothy adopts a personality similar to Data and calls himself and android.
-This is somewhat believable, as someone who has been through something so traumatic would want to deny his feelings, however it comes off as a bit too rushed and contrived.
-The story doesn’t seem to flow in that direction, but instead the writers seem to be rushing the story in the direction they want it to go.
+As time goes on, Timothy adopts a personality similar to Data and calls himself an android.
+This is somewhat believable, as someone who has been through something so traumatic would want to deny his feelings, however, it comes off as a bit too rushed and contrived.
+The story doesn’t seem to flow in that direction, but instead, the writers seem to be rushing the story in the direction they want it to go.

 The main story of Timothy unnaturally identifying with Data is really not enough to hold up the episode, and the secondary story of what happened to the Vico – while more interesting – is not enough to bolster the sagging first story.
 By this point in the fifth season, fans have seen too many stories like this and there’s nothing original about what is happening to the Vico.
 I felt as if I’d seen the story of the crew finding a ship damaged or with some (or all) of the crew dead in space so many times already that it didn’t grab my interest in the least.

 In the case of the Data and Timothy story, it’s definitely not enough to fill a full-length episode.
 There are many moments of their interaction that feel forced or gratuitous as if the writers added in scenes after the fact when the film time ran short.
 Joshua Harris is another poor child actor chosen by the casting agent, although he is somewhat better than the child actors seen in Disaster.